Yashwanth433/Amazon-clone/README.md

 # Amazon Clone - Front-End Project

 ## Overview
-Welcom to the Amazon Clone , a front-end project that mirrors the amazon shopping flatform.
+Welcome to the Amazon Clone , a front-end project that mirrors the amazon shopping flatform.
 This project is created with the blend of HTML, CSS, JavaScript and Bootstrap.

 ## Features
 - Includes navigation bar with various functionalities.